The Daily Show: Ratings

 Television ratings from 2008 show that the program generally drew 1.45 to 1.6 million viewers nightly, a high figure for cable television.
 By the end of 2013 The Daily Show's ratings hit 2.5 million viewers nightly.
 In demographic terms, the viewership is skewed to a relatively young and well-educated audience compared to traditional news shows.
 A 2004 Nielsen Media Research study commissioned by Comedy Central put the median age at 35.
 During the 2004 U.S. presidential election, the show received more male viewers in the 18- to 34-year-old age demographic than Nightline, Meet the Press, Hannity & Colmes and all of the evening news broadcasts.

 For this reason, commentators such as Howard Dean and Ted Koppel posited that Stewart served as a real source of news for young people, regardless of his intentions.
 In 2016, a New York Times study of the 50 TV shows with the most Facebook Likes found that The Daily Show was "most popular in cities and other more liberal-leaning areas along the coasts.
 Peak popularity is in San Francisco; it's least popular in Alabama".

+From January 2014 to January 2023, The Daily Show lost 75% of its audience, averaging 570,000 nightly viewers, down from 2.2 million.
+During the same period, the average age of its viewership increased from 48.2 to 63.3, with only 30,000 viewers in the coveted 18–34 demographic per broadcast.